Windway

-Windway is an historic residential property located north of Kohler, Wisconsin.
+Windway is a historic residential property located north of Kohler, Wisconsin.
 It was built in 1937–1938 by Walter J. Kohler, Jr., future governor of Wisconsin and an executive of the Kohler Company.

 History

 Kohler commissioned architect William Deknatel, who had been an apprentice to Frank Lloyd Wright in the early 1930s, to design the house.

-Kohler died in 1976 and his second wife Charlotte died in 1995.

 The property was added to the National Register of Historic Places in 1988.

 The home is currently owned by Windway Capital Corporation and is used as a residence for artists participating in the John Michael Kohler Arts Center residency program.
+Windway Capital Corporation is a holding company created by Kohler's son, Terry Kohler, that wholly owns The Vollrath Company, North Sails, Southern Spars and Edgewater Power Boats.

 Architecture

 The house is an example of International Style of architecture.
 The house was designed to accommodate Mr. Kohler, his first wife Marie Celeste, their three children, and three servants.

 The house is two levels roughly equal in area but with different, overlapping footprints.
-The first level is roughly "T' shaped with the main section running east-west with a guest room, study, play room, and dining room.
+The first level is roughly T-shaped with the main section running east–west with a guest room, study, play room, and dining room.
 The kitchen and laundry rooms extend to the north and the living room extends to the south.
 The garage is also on the first level but is separated from the main house with a drive-through from the driveway to the court.

-The second level is "L" shaped in plan with the one leg extending north over the driveway and above the garage and the other leg running to the east.
+The second level is L-shaped in plan with the one leg extending north over the driveway and above the garage and the other leg running to the east.
 The servants rooms were above the garage.
 One of the children's bedrooms was above the drive-through with the remaining two children's bedrooms located east–west in the south leg.
 The master bedroom suite was at the east end of the second floor.
 The second floor did not extend over the kitchen area or over the living room with a roof deck over the living room.